-Most soldiers get through training but a lot leave – either because they want to or the army tells them to.
+Most soldiers get through training but a lot leave or are thrown out.

 1 in 3 of the youngest recruits drops out during training – you’ve a better chance of getting through it if you join when you’re over 18.

 Here are some of the main reasons that new recruits leave during training: